Our Work

 Chicken City Farms

 After five years of seeing great success from our poultry farming startups, we began to imagine building a sustainable poultry school where we could leverage our knowledge and empower many more young entrepreneurs.
 After receiving a generous donation from Fellowship Church to purchase 12 acres of land in the summer of 2012, we had a beginning!
-In January of 2013 we began construction of the school that now includes a headmaster home, student housing, classrooms and dining hall, and several poultry houses that hold up 20,000 birds.
-Our goal is to train several entrepreneurs every year by giving them a real world, hands on experience.
-We add accounting, marketing, spiritual formation, and human resource training as well.
-Upon graduation we hope to raise up partners who will finance a new poultry business for each graduate.
+In January of 2013 we began construction of the school that now raises about 20,000 birds per month.
+Our goal is to train young men and local farmers in the "best practices" of poultry farming by giving them a real world, hands on experience.
+We have made an impact in the local community as one of the largest employers, and we have launched several young entrepreneurs into the poultry business.

 Chicken City Photo Gallery.